LOADING ...

 Bắt đầu làm bài nào

-But It was Milton's option that would get me
+But It was other option that would get me

-moving in the that I wanted to be going
+moving in the direction that I to be going

-six months later while we were in the studio
+About six later while we were in the studio

 He told me he was one of his trips to Nashville

-to record demos of his songs, which he would then
+to record demos of his songs, which he would pitch

 to recording artists in

-he had established pretty good contacts in music city as
+he had established pretty good contacts in music as well

 He asked me to come

-Travis had moved to Nashville a couple of earlier
+Travis had moved to Nashville a of months earlier

-when a job opened up as a full time engineer at Spar Studios
+a job opened up as a full time engineer at Spar Recording Studios

 Milton me to do a vocal of one of his contemporary

-When that was we would use the time
+When was finished we would use the time

 on the session to record three of my songs

-He told me that the top steel player at the time,
+He told me that the top pedal player at the time,

 Greene was from Mobile and a

-would give us a Nashville recorded session of demos
+This would give us a Nashville recorded session of

 I him about 1000 times in

-And Milton's help, it seemed that a few pieces of the puzzle
+And with Milton's help, it seemed that a few of the puzzle

 I saw as my future, seemed to be finally fitting